 The first capsule we introduced in our store was our CBG Capsule which totes an impressive 98.8mg of CBG; that hefty quantity includes about 17mg of CBGA.
 It also includes a curated selection of terpenes, those aromatic compounds contained in the hemp plant and capable of providing extra wellness effects and benefits.
-This has been an extremely popular product for those people who struggle with pain and/or sleep issues; many swear they finally found the relief they have been seeking for years with these delightful and effective CBA capsules!
+This has been an extremely popular product for those people who struggle with discomforts and/or sleep issues; many swear they finally found the relief they have been seeking for years with these delightful and effective CBA capsules!

 And talk about great timing… we have just introduced our awesome and exciting new CBDA/CBDVA Capsule with Terpenes (CBDVA is a homolog of CBDA that shares similar effects and possibly brings its own unique properties); each capsule packs a delightful combination of 38.1mg CBDA and 24.2mg CBDVA PLUS another 23mg of healing terpene compounds found in most popular hemp flower strains!
-While just new on our shelves, we expect similar outstanding results and high demand, due to its focus on pain and tension relief without any attending drowsiness or sapped energy.
+While just new on our shelves, we expect similar outstanding results and high demand, due to its focus on discomfort and tension relief without any attending drowsiness or sapped energy.

 Considering some of the extreme and questionable solutions to preventing or curing COVID-19 that have floated into our awareness, we have to say with all earnestness that considering cannabinoids as a proper defense against this virus is not at all far-fetched; in fact, it makes a whole lot of sense to us!

-*Research was led by Richard B. van Breemen (with the Global Hemp Innovation Center in the College of Pharmacy at Oregon State University (OSU) and the Linus Pauling Institute); the following individuals also contributed to this study:
+*Research was led by Richard B. van Breemen (with the Global Hemp Innovation Center in the College of Pharmacy at Oregon State University (OSU) and the Linus Pauling Institute).
+The following individuals also contributed to this study:

 - Ruth N. Muchiri (Linus Pauling Institute)